What is a Balance Sheet?

 - Company’s balance sheet analysis can detect business expansion and future expenses.

-You might want to know: What is the difference between Fixed Assets and Current Assets?
+Also Read: What is the difference between Fixed Assets and Current Assets?

 What is the purpose of balance sheet?